DPNT-Sourcecode/FIZ-zbhh01/challenges/README.md

 This requires some thought
-1. x is 3 or 5
+FIZZ if divisible by 3 OR contains 3
-2. If num is divisible by x then string is fizz or Buzz
+BUZZ if divisible by 5 OR contains 5
-3. if num is divisible by both then string is fizz and Buzz
+DELUXE if divisible by 3 AND contains 3
-4. if num contains x ( the same x it is divisible by) then it is fizz/buzz/fizz buzz deluxe
+DELUXE if divisible by 5 or contains 5
-5. if num is deluxe and odd then it is fizz/buzz/fizz buzz fake deluxe
+FAKE if odd